-The two Accessibility segment acquisitions are: Concord London and Concord Alberta.
+The two Accessibility segment acquisitions are: Concord London and Concord Alberta, now operating under the name Savaria Lifts.
 The addition of these two businesses has enabled Savaria to increase its presence in the Canadian market of elevator and accessibility equipment installation by adding these services in the provinces of Ontario and Alberta.